Van Buuren Museum & Gardens

 The Van Buuren Museum & Gardens (Musée & Jardins van Buuren; Van Buuren Museum & Tuinen) is a historic house museum and garden in Uccle, a municipality of Brussels, Belgium.
 Originally the private residence of the banker and art collector David Van Buuren and his wife, Alice Piette, the property showcases a unique blend of architecture, interior design, and landscape art.

 Constructed between 1924 and 1928 in the Amsterdam School style, the house was conceived as a Gesamtkunstwerk ("total work of art") combining architecture, furnishings, and an extensive art collection spanning the 15th to the 20th centuries, in a richly decorated Art Deco interior.
 The surrounding gardens were designed by the landscape architects Jules Buyssens in 1924 and René Pechère in 1968–1970.
 Following Alice Van Buuren's wishes, the house was converted into a museum in 1975.
 It has been a protected heritage site since 2001.

 The house is located at 41, avenue Léo Errera/Léo Erreralaan, a few steps from the Churchill Roundabout.
-This site is served by the tram stop Churchill (on lines 7 and 10).

 History

 David Van Buuren (1886–1955) was born into a Jewish family in Gouda, Netherlands.
 He settled in Brussels in 1909 to become an important private banker.
 He married the Belgian Alice Piette (1890–1973) in 1922.
 David Van Buuren asked his nephew and architect Johan Franco to start working on the plan for his future house in Brussels.
-From 1924 to 1928, the Van Buurens commissioned the architects Léon Govaerts and Alexis Van Vaerenbergh to build their house on Léo Errera Avenue in Uccle following Franco's sketches.
+From 1924 to 1928, the Van Buurens commissioned the architects Léon Govaerts and Alexis Van Vaerenbergh to build their house on the Avenue Léo Errera/Léo Erreralaan in Uccle, following Franco's sketches.

 From 1928 to 1970, the Van Buurens hosted people such as Raoul Dufy, Jacques Prévert, René Lalique, Sergei Diaghilev, Erik Satie, René Magritte and David Ben-Gurion.
 The private house became a museum in 1975 according to Alice Van Buuren's testament.
 The complex was designated a historic site on 28 June 2001.